Residential Housing and Dining Policies

-Students who agree to live in Institute Housing are required to submit a MIT Housing and Dining Agreement, the signing of which indicates that the student has read, and agrees to abide by, “Residential Housing and Dining Policies”.
-Those students who fail to comply with the policies stated in this document are subject to the following fine[s]:
+Undergraduate students who live in Institute housing are required to submit a MIT Housing and Dining Agreement, the signing of which indicates that the student has read, and agrees to abide by, the “Residential Housing and Dining Policies”.
+Students who fail to comply with the policies stated in this document are subject to the following fine[s]:

-- Failure by Upperclassman to take up a confirmed room assignment by 4pm on Registration Day: $500 and loss of assignment unless otherwise arranged in conjuction with the Housing Office.
+- Failure by upperclassman to take a confirmed room assignment by 4:00 pm on Registration Day: $500 and loss of assignment unless otherwise arranged in conjuction with the Housing Office

 - setting a fire, making a bomb threat, issuing a false alarm, failing or refusing to evacuate during a fire alarm